-- 1. I am an independent director of Supercity Realty Development Corporation. - 2.
-I am affiliated with the following companies or organizations:
+- 1. I am a nominee for independent director of Supercity Realty Development Corporation and have been its independent director since June 26, 2013. - 2.
+I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-Company/Organization Position/Relationship Period of Service Extraodinary Dev.
+COMPANY / ORGANIZATION POSITION / RELATIONSHIP PERIOD OF SERVICE Extraordinary Devt.
 Corp.
 Treasury Head Nov.
 2011 to Sept.
 2015